Skip to content

 required

-An array of control points for the x-coordinate.
+x-coordinates of the control points.
 Defaults to self.controls_x.

 None